-Three questions today – bringing your milk supply up after you get your period back, feeding an older baby milk pumped when she was much younger, and talking to your doctor about exclusively pumping.
-(Have a question about pumping breast milk?
-Ask it here!)
+Three questions today – milk supply after getting your period back, feeding an older baby milk pumped when she was much younger, and talking to your doctor about exclusively pumping.

 How do I bring it up to my doctor that I want to exclusively pump from the beginning?
 It’s just personal reasons, I’d rather not breast feed directly.
 And also how do I go about breast pumping from the beginning (as in at the birthing center)?